Quantum Turing Machines Computations and Measurements: Quantum Turing Machines

 \subsection{Transitions of a QTM}

-Given a quantum configuration $\phi$ of a QTM $M$, the main idea introduced by Deutsch~\cite{Deu85} is that the machine evolves into another quantum configuration $\ket{\psi}=U \ket{\phi}$, where $U$ is a unitary operator on the Hilbert space of the configurations of $M$.
-By linearity, this also means that, if $\GConf$ is the set of simple configurations on which we define the Hilbert space of quantum configuration $\ell^2(\GConf)$ of $M$, the operator $U$, and then the behaviour of $M$, is completely determined by the value of $U$ on the elements of $\GConf$. \BeV~\cite{BerVa97} refine this point by assuming that, as in a classical TM, for every $C\in \GConf$, the transition from $\ket{C}$ to a new configuration $U\ket{C}$ depends only on the current state of $M$ and on the current symbol of $C$, and that $U\ket{C}$ is formed of configurations obtained by replacing the current symbol $u$ of $C$ with a new one, and by moving the tape head to the left or the right.
-Therefore, if we denote by $\DD=\{L,R\}$ the set of the possible movements of the tape (where $L$ stands for left and $R$ for right), and $q$ is the current state of $M$, we have
+Given a quantum configuration $\phi$ of a QTM $M$ (see Section~\ref{ssec:q-configurations} for the formal definition), the main idea introduced by Deutsch~\cite{Deu85} is that the machine evolves into another quantum configuration $\ket{\psi}=U \ket{\phi}$, where $U$ is a unitary operator on the Hilbert space of the configurations of $M$.
+By linearity and continuity, this also means that, if ${\mathcal C}$ is the set of configurations on which we define the Hilbert space of quantum configuration $\ell^2({\mathcal C})$ of $M$, the operator $U$, and then the behaviour of $M$, is completely determined by the value of $U$ on the elements of ${\mathcal C}$. \BeV~\cite{BerVa97} refines this point by assuming that, as in a classical TM, for every $C\in {\mathcal C}$, the transition from $\ket{C}$ to a new configuration $U\ket{C}$ depends only on the current state of $M$ and on the current symbol of $C$, and that $U\ket{C}$ is formed of configurations obtained by replacing the current symbol $u$ of $C$ with a new one, and by moving the tape head to the left or the right.
+Therefore, if we denote by $\DD=\{L,R\}$ the set of the possible movements on the tape (where $L$ stands for left and $R$ for right), and $q$ is the current state of $M$, we have

 where $p$ ranges over the states of $M$, $v$ ranges over its tape alphabet, $\delta(q,u)(p,v,d)\in\CC$, and $C_{p,v,d}$ is the new configuration obtained from $C$ by changing the current state from $q$ to $p$, by replacing the current symbol $u$ with $v$, and by moving the tape head in the direction $d$.